RuralAnemone/the-quotebook/README.md

 ---

-> you actually can’t get an std after the age of 21
+> you actually can’t get a        run: yarn build n std after the age of 21

 \- tommy sarcastically pretending to be omniscient while talking about getting physicals